amirshq/ML-DL-Tutorials-/README.md

 Welcome to my machine learning and deep learning repository!
 Here, I will be sharing various projects related to ML and DL that I have completed for tutorials and learning purposes.

 Purpose
 The purpose of this repository is to provide a platform where anyone can access my projects related to machine learning and deep learning.
-These projects can be used as a learning resource for beginners, intermediate and advanced learners who are interested in ML and DL
+These projects can be used as a learning resource for beginners, intermediate and advanced learners who are interested in ML and DL.

 Projects
 I will be uploading projects related to different topics of machine learning and deep learning, including but not limited to: